Software Development Team Structure

 software development team roles

-In this section, you’ll meet six key roles on a software development team.
-You’ll find out their responsibilities as well as how they can optimize the work and save costs at early stages of product development.
+In this section, you’ll meet six key software development roles.
+You’ll find out their responsibilities as well as how they can optimize the work and save you costs at the early stages of product development.

 Product owner (PO)

-Let’s start with your role on your software development team.
+Let’s start with your role in your product development team structure.

-As a startup founder, you may participate in the project discovery and development processes to provide all product details to the development team.
-You may also delegate this role to someone with a clear vision of your idea who’s able to represent your interests, wishes, and product requirements.
+As a product owner, you may participate in the project discovery and development processes to provide all product details to the development team.
+You may also delegate this role to someone with a clear vision of your idea who’s able to represent your interests, wishes, and app requirements.

 Although the product owner communicates closely with the rest of the development team, they aren’t responsible for how (and whether) the software development team meets the project objectives.
 There’s another role for that.